 Stojkovic is the man they claim Wenger has hand picked as his successor.
 His philosophy is supposedly identical to Wenger’s so maybe a “clone” would be good for continuity but do we want a carbon copy or the best of the man with a few fresh ideas of his own?

-Moyes is an outside bet and a manager I would not be opposed to.
+Moyes is an outside bet and a manager I would not be entirely opposed to.
 He has proven over the years that he has an eye for quality talent at reasonable prices such as Jagielka, Baines, Fellaini, Jelavic, Arteta and Lescott.
 He has also shown that he is not afraid to blood a youngster if they are ready and that fits well with Arsenal.
 He regular keeps Everton at or above their level with next to no money and whilst that’s a positive it can also be a negative as it raises the question “can he still do it if he has money or is he at his best when limited?”.
-Everton play watch-able football so I think the fans would take well to his style.
+Not really top level for me.

 Villas-Boas is a complete no-no now that he has been stained by not only Spurs but Chelsea as well.